 Despite the manic pace and tall orders, I’ll never give up on Christmas.
-Santa’s story is too delight-filled and inspiring.
+Santa’s story is too heart warming.
 It’s so big that it takes a year for Santa, a very kind boss, and thousands of hard-working, adorable elves to bring the day to fruition.
 And his delivery method will never be beat no matter how hard Amazon tries.

 The decorations lift every day of the holiday season.
 Some of my neighbors go all out, wrapping thousands of little white lights around rows of trees.
 Until recently, one risked life and limbs to get a large, sparkly replica of Rudolph planted on his roof.
 I love our Christmas tree so much that we keep it up in the living room through January.
 Then we move it to the back porch, where you can see it from the office and living room, and plug-in the lights at night.
 Sometime around the end of February we drag it to the woods behind our house because it’s supposed to make a nice habitat.

 Since my children left for college, I’ve pushed back on Christmas traditions, tossing out anything that doesn’t hold real value and meaning for my family.
 As a result, we do Christmas by half, and it feels much better.
 More peaceful and manageable.
 I’m sending 12 cards this year instead of 100 plus.
 I won’t hang stockings filled with the ton-of-work it takes to come up with a creative collection of little things that are largely useless.